Travel 4 minutes 31 October 2024

 >

-To finish on a high note, here's the most extraordinary view of Rome: the keyhole on the Aventino Hill.
-Looking through this hole in the doorway of the Palace of the Priory of the Knights of Malta (Piazza dei Cavalieri di Malta 4), you will admire a perfectly framed view of the dome of St Peter's.
+One of the most extraordinary views of Rome is also one of the smallest: the keyhole on the Aventino Hill.
+This hole in the doorway of the Palace of the Priory of the Knights of Malta (Piazza dei Cavalieri di Malta 4) offers a perfectly framed view of the dome of St Peter's.

 Hero image: View of the Roman Forum/valentinrussanov/iStock